iambrainstorming/coding_blog/src/shivarthu/consensus_price_discovery.md

 3) Inflation or deflation of token
 4) Demand for token

 KYC of user, with limits to how much they can withdraw every day.
+One can also make [anonymous accounts from kyc account](https://github.com/amiyatulu/shivarthu/wiki/Anonymous-Accounts-Steps) using technology like TEE, such as Phala Network or [Integritee network](https://github.com/integritee-network/integritee-node)

 There can be incentives for providing liquidity, and the ability sale your token at the discovered price during the initial coin offering.

 Price discovery every day or weekly.

+## Impact of other exchanges

+Even if such an rational exchange is developed, what about other exchanges that can go bad and disrupt the pricing system?
+If these rational exchanges grow big, then other exchanges can only have a little effect, but that's not how it works [when profit and incentives are involved](https://finematics.com/bank-run-in-defi-iron-finance-explained/).

+> Can we make a token available only to whitelisted exchanges by encoding it to blockchain specifications and prevent it from being traded on any other exchanges?
+If so, what would be the specification or intermediary logic involved in fund transfers?